Bali 2002: Development

-Bali 2002 is the first original series co-commission between Stan and 9Network.
-Peter Andrikidis and Katrina Irawati Graham are directing the series, and Kerrie Mainwaring of Screentime is producing.
-Executive producers include Tim Pye, Sara Richardson of Endemol Shine Australia, Michael Healy and Andy Ryan of 9Network, and Amanda Duthie and Cailah Scobie of Stan.
+Bali 2002 was the first original series co-commission between Stan and 9Network.
+Peter Andrikidis and Katrina Irawati Graham directed the series, and Kerrie Mainwaring of Screentime produced it.
+Executive producers included Tim Pye, Sara Richardson of Endemol Shine Australia, Michael Healy and Andy Ryan of 9Network, and Amanda Duthie and Cailah Scobie of Stan.
 Scobie stated the series had been developed by creatives in Australia and Indonesia "and in consultation with those directly impacted".
 Writers include Justin Monjo, Kris Wyld, Marcia Gardner, and Michael Toisuta with Ketut Yuliarsa as story editor.

 Casting

-The cast playing local Balinese as well as Australian and British tourists was announced alongside the series announcement, with, Rachel Griffiths, Richard Roxburgh, Claudia Jessie, Sean Keenan, Ewen Leslie set to star alongside Arka Das, Anthony Brandon Wong, Paul Ayre, Maleeka Gasbarri, Gerwin Widjaja, and Sri Ayu Jati Kartika.
+The cast playing local Balinese as well as Australian and British tourists was announced alongside the series announcement, with Rachel Griffiths, Richard Roxburgh, Claudia Jessie, Sean Keenan, Ewen Leslie starring alongside Arka Das, Anthony Brandon Wong, Paul Ayre, Maleeka Gasbarri, Gerwin Widjaja, and Sri Ayu Jati Kartika.

 Filming

 Principal photography began at the beginning of March 2022 in Western Sydney where set replicas of Paddy's Pub and the Sari Club were constructed.
-Production is receiving support from Screen NSW.
+The production received support from Screen NSW.

 Release

-Banijay Rights are handling international distribution, which launched sales for the series at its 2022 London Screenings showcase.
+Banijay Rights handled the series’ international distribution, which launched sales for it at Banijay’s 2022 London Screenings showcase.
+On 4 October 2024, Nine Network announced that the show would have weekly episodes via free-to-air from 7 October.